raspberrypilearning/party-popper/en/step_2.md

 --- /task ---

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 The jumper wires connected to your RGB LED should be differentiated in some way, to help you with recognising which is connected to which colour channel.
 You could use small labels, or remember which colour jumper wire is connected to which colour channel.
-The easiest way to do it is to use Red, Green, Blue and Black jumper wires like in the example here!
+The easiest way to do it is to use Red, Green, Blue and Black jumper wires like in the examples below.
 </p>

 --- task ---